There seems to little consensus on what shopper marketing is and herein lies the shopper marketer’s quandary.

 Whilst shopper marketing struggles to prove its worth in organizations for several reasons, at its heart, there appears to be one fundamental problem.
 What is shopper marketing?
 The answer is elusive as the industry is yet to adopt a common shopper marketing definition.

-Before we start on what shopper marketing is, perhaps we should debunk the myths and state what shopper marketing is NOT.
+Before we start with what shopper marketing is, perhaps we should debunk the myths and state what shopper marketing is NOT.
 Check out this video where Mike Anthony explains the misconceptions surrounding shopper marketing.

 Shopper marketing is NOT consumer marketing